ndangalasinh/ny_taxi_data/README.md

 - Google Data Studio
     - A web-based data visualization tool that helps users build customized dashboards and easy-to-understand reports.
 ## Overview
-This is end to end Data Engineering project where data is fetched batch processed and then made readily available for analysis.
-This data is being fetched from the NYC Taxi & Limousine Commision's website https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page, get processed, and then stored into  Google's fully managed serverless data warehouse.
+This is an end to end Data Engineering project, data is being fetched in batches and processed to be made readily available for analysis and visualization.This project intends to establish a pipeline in which New York taxi data is fetched from the NYC Taxi & Limousine Commision's [website](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page), get processed, and then stored into  Google's fully managed serverless data warehouse.
 This data is then modelled using DBT to create several tables that then will be used by analysts to create dashboards and analysis.

-Similar project was demonstrated in the Data Engineering Zoomcamp run by Data Talks Club(DTC), while I have altered some of the implementation I have borrowed most of their ideas.
-I highly recommend for this boot camp for novice Data Engineers, they can be found here https://datatalks.club/.
+This project was inspired by the project which was demonstrated in the Data Engineering Zoomcamp run by Data Talks Club(DTC), while this there are significant changes on the implementation majority of ideas were borrowed from DTC.
+More information about both the boot camp and other DTC programs can be found [here](https://datatalks.club/).

 ## Project's main components
-Implementation of this project can be done in three main parts.
-First Data Aquisation, processing and Storage which covers the whole process of fetching and transforming the fetched data before being stored this whole process is automated by Orchestration and Scheduling tool Prefect.
-Second stage of this project is modelling the stored data into tables that caters to the needs of the analysts, DBT is the tool we are using in this project for data modelling.
-The last stage is to create visualization and reporting from the modelled data, here we have used Google's data studio as the reporting tool.
+The implementation of this project will be done in three main parts.
+First Data Aquisation, processing and Storage which covers the whole process of fetching and transforming the fetched data before being stored.
+This whole process will be automated by Orchestration and Scheduling tool Prefect.
+Second stage of this project will be modelling the stored data into tables that caters to the needs of the analysts using DBT.
+The last stage will be to create visualization and reporting from the modelled data, here we have used Google's data studio as the reporting tool.

-### Data Aquisation, Processing, and Storage.(with Orchestration and Scheduling)
+### 1. Data Aquisation, Processing, and Storage.(with Orchestration and Scheduling)
 In this part data is downloaded from the source, processed and then stored in a storage, this process is autmoated by using Orchestratation tools.
 There are multiple options of what tools you can use to orchestrate and monitor your scheduled data pipelines, in this case Prefect from https://www.prefect.io/ was used.